danielchambers/job-tracker/README.md

 - On macOS and Linux: `source venv/bin/activate`
 5. Install the required dependencies: `python server.py`
 6. Set up your Google Sheets API credentials and save them as `client_secret.json` in the server directory.

+## Usage

+1. Ensure your virtual environment is activated.
-7. Run the server: `python server.py`
+2. Run the server: `python server.py`
+3. The server will start running on `http://localhost:5000`.
+4. Keep the server running while using the browser extension to add job listings to your Google Sheet.

+Note: Make sure the server is running before attempting to save job listings through the browser extension.